 10.17 Pursuant to Article 10, the Board shall set the annual class fees which World Sailing Class Associations shall pay.
 Such fees shall accrue from the date that the Class’s application for World Sailing Class Association status is received at the Executive Office, but such accrued fees shall not be payable until the earlier of the date when the World Sailing status is granted or until the next annual class fees are payable.

-10.17.1 Pursuant to Article 13, and as an alternative to the penalties for World Sailing Class Associations in arrears of payments due provided for in Article 13, the Board may suspend any or all of the rights of such Class to hold world championships or be selected for an World Sailing event.
+10.17.1 Pursuant to Article 13, and as an alternative to the penalties for World Sailing Class Associations in arrears of payments due provided for in Article 13, the Board may suspend any or all of the rights of such Class to hold world championships or be selected for a World Sailing event.

 11. WORLD SAILING CLASSIC CLASSES